Gumaiagu/Download-page/README.md

 In this project, i'll just make a download page with django.

+I used [this site](https://djangoadventures.com/how-to-create-file-download-links-in-django/) to understand about download pages in django

 ## Executing

 To execute, you need to have Python and a virtual environviment (this one is not obligatory).